snurr-group/2D-energy-histogram/README.md

 # 2D Energy Histogram
 R implementation of machine learning using 2D energy histogram features for prediction of adsorption.
-If you have any questions, please contact me at kaihangshi0@gmail.com!<br/>
+If you have any questions, please feel free to contact me at kaihangshi0@gmail.com!<br/>

 ![Workflow to construct 2D energy histogram features](https://github.com/snurr-group/2D-energy-histogram/blob/main/feature_engineering_scheme.jpg)